LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 What Is a Hardware Wallet?

-While many think that hardware wallets are purely for storage, it’s actually a common misconception.
-A hardware wallet can also faciliate your connection to web3 apps and services too.
-Put simply, a hardware wallet is a multi-faceted physical device, allowing you custody over your private keys while protecting them.
+While many think that hardware wallets are purely for storage, it’s a common misconception.
+A hardware wallet can also facilitate your connection to web3 apps and services.
+Put simply, a hardware wallet is a multi-faceted physical device, that allows you custody over your private keys while protecting them.

 A cold wallet keeps your private keys offline and it never interacts with smart contracts.
 It’s a type of crypto wallet simply for storage purposes.
 The only thing a cold wallet does is transfer and receive assets.
 Since it doesn’t interact with anything potentially malicious, the account stays safe from online hackers and malicious transactions.

-While cold wallets come in many shapes and size, such as paper wallets, sound wallets and many more, the most popular choice for cold crypto storage is a hardware wallet.
-It’s no guessing why they are so popular: they are accessible and easy-to-use, even for a beginner.
+While cold wallets come in many shapes and sizes, such as paper wallets, sound wallets, and many more, the most popular choice for cold crypto storage is a hardware wallet.
+It’s no guessing why they are so popular: they are accessible and easy to use, even for a beginner.

 As a first option, it’s easy to use your whole hardware device as a cold wallet.
 To do so, you’d make sure you only ever send and receive assets from that entire device, leaving it as a sort of digital vault.